tomasvana10/commits2pdf/README.md

   - Detailed title page
   - Sleek design
   - Hyperlinks
-  - Creates metadata
+  - Saves metadata
 - **Negatives**
   - Inconsistent page breaks (limitation with fpdf)
 - **Sample use case**: You do not mind if your PDF has large gaps of space, but you want a nice design that can be generated very fast.

 ### fpdf (gen2b - Default)
 - **Positives**
-   - **Same as gen2a but with consistent page breaks that do not leave any whitespace**
+   - Same as gen2a but with consistent page breaks that do not leave any whitespace
 - **Negatives**
-  - Slow (time complexity ranges between `O(n)` to `O(n log n)`)
+  - Slow (time complexity ranges from `O(n)` to `O(n log n)`)
-- **Sample use case**: You either want to visualise a relatively small amount of commits in a PDF that is sleek and consistently-designed
+- **Sample use case**: You want to visualise a relatively small amount of commits in a PDF that is sleek and consistently-designed
 <br><br>
 ## Gallery
 **gen1 title page**<br>